Picture Books that Nurture Emotional Awareness

 Explore strong emotions through story.

-Research tells us that children who understand emotions are more likely to act kindly toward others.
-Encourage this by reading these amazing stories and completing the unique workbooks listed below.
+Research tells us that children who understand emotions and feelings are more likely to act kindly toward others.
+Encourage this by reading these amazing picture books and completing the unique workbooks listed below.

 Featured Title